dev-yoga/anahata/README.md

 SequenceCreate
 - Make SequenceCreate Component
 - Use PoseSelect as a Component for SequenceCreate
-- Needs option to move selected poses up/down
+- Need option to move selected poses up/down
-- Needs to post completed sequence correctly to sequences
+- Need to post completed sequence
-- Push Button for another PoseSelect dropdown
+- Button for another PoseSelect dropdown
 - Delete option for selected Pose

 SequenceList